LanguageMachines/clariah-plus-tasks/di.huc/Frog.T139.md

 * DeepFrog is new
 * Since 14 July 2020 - This task has moved from CLST, Radboud University Nijmegen to Digital Infrastructure, Humanities.
     The webservice deployments, however, stay at CLST.

-## Related tasks

-This task heavily depends on T108 FoLiA.
-It also relates to T096 LaMachine for distribution and T142 CLAM for the webservices.

 ## References